mathankmk/the-grilled-prawn/README.md

 2. Open Project Directory in Visual studio code editor.

-3. Click to Go Live from the status bar to turn the server on/off or Open the Command Pallete by pressing F1 or ctrl+shift+P and type Live Server: Open With Live Server to start a server or type Live Server: Stop Live Server to stop a server.
+3. Click to Go Live from the status bar to turn the server on/off or Open the Command Pallete by pressing F1 or ctrl+shift+P and
+   `type Live Server: Open With Live Server to start a server` or `type Live Server: Stop Live Server to stop a server`.